Thursday, 26 June 2025

 They haven't been big on cup competitions in Argentina, probably due to two league competitions that left no time to squeeze them in.
 They are the Copa Argentina and Copa Liga Profesional.

 The other cup Copa Liga Profesional is probably close to League Cups elsewhere.
 I'm unsure if it is viewed as important as the Copa Argentina so I awarded the same points for top achievers, unlike what I do for Europe.
-It commenced in 2020.
+It commenced in 2020 with Estudiantes LP the present trophy holder.

-Argentina was of their arch rival Brazil but have recently been caught.
+Argentina was of their arch rival Brazil but have recently been overtaken.
 The last Argentinian title winner was River Plate in 2018 and before that the same club in 2015.
-Independiente was very successful in the 1960's and moreso the 70's but its last title was 1984.
+Independiente was very successful in the 1960's and more so during the 70's but its last title was 1984.
+River Plate was a semi finalist in 2024.

 No comments: